liebki/MinecraftServerForkDownloads/README.md

-# Minecraft Server Fork Downloads
+# Minecraft Server Fork Direct Download

-This repository contains Python scripts to simplify downloading and compiling Minecraft server JAR files.
-It supports different server types like Spigot, CraftBukkit, Vanilla, and PaperMC.
+This repository contains various Python scripts for easy Minecraft server download and compilation.
+It automatically lists the latest versions of popular Minecraft server types, including Vanilla, PaperMC and Sponge on a daily basis, with additional server types to follow.

 ---

 ## Features

 - Fetch and compile all available minecraft versions of Spigot and CraftBukkit using spigotmc's BuildTools.
-- Download Vanilla, PaperMC, and other server JARs easily using their direct files (look at [How to Build/Get server X Now?](#how-to-buildget-server-x-now))
+- Download Vanilla, PaperMC, sponge and soon other server JARs easily using their direct files (look at [How to Build/Get server X Now?](#how-to-buildget-server-x-now))
 - The json files in the repository should contain all (available) download links to directly download the files.

 ---